Cartoon illustration of a woman with pink hair writing in a notebook at a desk, using ADHD productivity hacks

 • Reward charts (yes, you deserve a gold star)

-(Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.)
+(Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.
+That helps me keep the coffee flowing and the blog going at no additional cost to you!)

-Visual timers that feel like magic for task-switching.
+ADHD time management sounds like an oxymoron.
+Switching to visual timers feel like magic for task-switching.
 Watching time disappear rather than taking yourself out of the zone to try and compute how much time you have left actually makes sense.

 It’s like glancing at a glass of water to see how much is left in it vs. measuring how many ounces are in a gallon.